AlwaysRightInstitute/clang/README.md

 #### Step 1: Create a new generator class for the runtime

 Now Clang already comes with support for a set of different runtimes.
-Those are grouped into two families: Mac and GNU, which both have a set of variants (eg fragile vs non-fragile etc etc)
+Those are grouped into two families: Mac and GNU, both have a set of variants (eg fragile vs non-fragile etc.)

 The runtime specific code generation parts are separated out in subclasses of the 'CGObjCRuntime' class, e.g. there is CGObjCGCC (the runtime coming with the GCC compiler), CGObjCGNUstep (the modern GNUstep runtime), CGObjCObjFW (the runtime of the ObjFW kit).

-So, it is kinda obvious what we need to do first: Create a new runtime class.
+So, it is kinda obvious what we need to do first: Create a new runtime CodeGen class.

 Ours will be of neither family, it'll sideline both.
 Check the GIT commit to see what needs to be done.
 To avoid having to implement every single code